samuelmevik/spring-notes/annotations.md

 This is a specialized `@Component` for configuration classes.
 By marking a class with `@Configuration`, I'm telling Spring that this class contains configuration and setup instructions, such as bean definitions and other settings that the application needs to run properly.

 ### `@Bean`
 Used to define a bean in a Spring application.
 A bean is an object that is managed by the Spring container (IOC).
 By using `@Bean`, I can specify how to create an instance of an object that Spring will manage and supply wherever it's needed in the application.
-Good to use when Spring needs to instantiate a class that I don't have control over, such as a third-party library.
+Good to use when Spring needs to instantiate a class that I don't have control over, such as a third-party library. `@Bean` can have a name attribute to specify the name of the bean.

 ### `@Autowired`
 Used for automatic dependency injection.
 When I mark a constructor, method, or field with `@Autowired`, Spring will automatically provide the required dependencies.
 This helps reduce boilerplate code by eliminating the need to manually instantiate dependent objects.
 Spring scans for `@Compontents` matching the type of the dependency and injects them.